2018-01-06 13:57 - TP3686 (Haydon Fell)

 FB Number: S3686 Condition: Toppled Score: 3/10

-Toppled, Damaged & Moved...and now completely overgrown and buried under a massive patch a 6' high stinging nettles.
+Toppled, Damaged & Moved...and now completely overgrown and buried under a massive patch of 6' high stinging nettles.
 Take a sythe!
 I spent half an hour trying to find the pillar in the undergrowth and cleared as much as I could but within days the pillar will be subsumed again.
 All that said, this was never going to be one of Northumberland's more interesting TPs, with only the views to the NW towards Simonside of any note.

 2017-08-19 18:02 - TP3137 (Fellhouse Fell)